Skip to main content

 4) Distance

-A business should consider the physical proximity and latency of the cloud DR provider.
+A business should consider the physical proximity and latency of the disaster recovery in cloud computing.
 Placing DR too nearby increases the vulnerability to shared physical disasters while locating it too far can lead to latency and network congestion, hampering DR content accessibility.
 The situation becomes more complex when the DR content is required to be accessible from numerous global business sites.

 5) Architecture

 Examine the architectural requirements of the DR platform.
-DR can be approached through three fundamental methods: cold, warm, and hot disaster recovery.
+DR can be approached through three fundamental methods: cold, warm, and hot disaster recovery plan for cloud services.
 These terms roughly correspond to the simplicity of system recovery.

 Useful Link: Disaster Recovery – No More A Budgetary Constraint with Cloud